 Activity level.
 Is the child active and busy, or does he or she tire easily?
 Do activities, such as walking or playing, cause shortness of breath?

-The symptoms of heart disease may resemble other medical conditions or problems.
-Always consult your child's doctor for more information.
+The symptoms of heart disease may look like other medical conditions or problems.
+Always see your child's healthcare provider for more information.